-It was a typical June evening in Washington, D.C.—warm and sticky.
+It was a typical June evening in DC—warm and sticky.

-As most D.C. residents were coming home from a day’s work, Frank Wills was getting ready to start his.
-The twenty-four-year-old African American night watchman was scheduled for his usual graveyard shift, midnight to 8 a.m., at the Watergate Office Building.
+As most residents were coming home from a day’s work, Frank Wills was getting ready to start his.
+Crawling out of bed, the twenty-four-year-old African American night watchman was scheduled for his usual graveyard shift, midnight to 8:00 a.m., at the Watergate Office Building.

-For the past year, the six-foot-tall lanky South Carolinian had lived on the third floor of a boarding house in DuPont Circle, located in the heart of the capital and less than a mile away from the White House.
-Wills’s one-room apartment—which he nicknamed “the bird cage” because of its minuscule size—had a bed barely long enough to sleep in, a small color television, and no bathroom.
+For the past year, the six-foot-tall, lanky South Carolinian lived on the third floor of a boarding house on 1315 Twenty-Second Street NWin DuPont Circle, the heart of the capital less than a mile away from the White House.
+Wills’ one-room apartment—which he nicknamed “the bird cage” because of its minuscule size—had a bed barely long enough to sleep in, a small color television, and no bathroom.
 He shared a bathroom with eight other tenants on the floor.
-His weekly rent was $14.
+His weekly rent was fourteen dollars.

-Able to sleep for only five hours following his shift from the previous night, he passed the remaining time before his next shift playing with his cat, Tuffy, watching television, and listening to a police scanner in the background on a short-wave radio.
-At the dinner hour, Wills, who had spent some time in Detroit but was still far more comfortable in the backwoods of South Carolina than in a big city, rode the bus across the nation’s capital.
+Able to sleep for only five hours, he passed the remaining time before his next shift—like he usually did—playing with his cat Tuffy, watching television, and listening to a police scanner in the background on a short-wave radio.
+At the dinner hour, Wills, who was still far more comfortable in the backwoods of South Carolina than in a big city, rode the bus across town.
 He ate by himself at the Southern Dining Room, a popular restaurant among blacks who migrated from the South.
-Treating himself to what was the closest thing to a home-cooked meal, he had steak, rice, gravy, salad, and for dessert, peach pie.
+Treating himself to the closest thing he had to a home-cooked meal, Wills had steak, rice, gravy, salad, and, for dessert, peach pie.
 The tab was $1.75.
-Afterward, he took the bus to Georgetown and wandered the streets, window shopping, something he did often while waiting for his shift to begin.
+Afterward, he took the bus to Georgetown and wandered the streets window-shopping, something he did often while waiting for his shift to begin.
 Before he went home, he hiked to the Potomac River, found a quiet area, and meditated, utilizing an ancient Eastern exercise that had recently become popularized in the West thanks to the Beatles.

 For the previous six weeks, Wills had been assigned to protect the Watergate Office Building,an eleven-story office tower located at 2600 Virginia Avenue NW.
-Due to its central location, building management often leased its space to government agencies (e.g., the Federal Reserve) and political organizations such as the Democratic National Committee (DNC), which rented offices to serve as its headquarters.
+Due to its central location, building management often leased its space to government agencies (e.g., the Federal Reserve) and political organizations such as the Democratic National Committee (DNC), which began renting offices in 1967 to serve as its headquarters.

 Never armed with a gun, Wills had minimal defense to protect himself against an intruder.
-His daily duties were to check every door, hallway, parking garage, and potential entry points of the office building to ensure it was locked and secured.
+His daily duties were to check every door, hallway, parking garage, and potential entry point of the office building to ensure they were locked and secured.
 If there were any suspicious activities observed, he was required to contact his supervisor or, if needed, the police.

-That evening, Frank Wills arrived ten minutes early to his midnight shift.
-The guard he was relieving, Fletcher Pittman,told him he would be on his own.
-The other guard, LeRoy Brown, who was supposed to work alongside Wills, had left his shift earlier because he was not feeling well.
-Wills signed in on the employee log andcalled the GSS answering service to report that he was on duty.
+That evening, Frank Wills arrived fifteen minutes early to his midnight shift.
+The guard he was relieving, Fletcher Pittman,told him he would be on his own—Leroy Brown, who was supposed to work alongside Wills, had left his shift earlier because he was not feeling well.
+Wills signed in on the employee log and called the GSS answering service to report that he was on duty.

-Beginning in the building’s basement, Wills set out for his first round of patrol.
+Beginning in the building’s basement, Wills set out for his first patrol.